Origins of a Prairie Wife Part 3

 Posted October 12, 2013 by Prairie Wife - 2 comments

 I loved college.
 My experiences at the University of Wyoming were probably pretty typical.
 I enjoyed school and had a good group of friends to spend time with.
-That girl I met as I leaned out my window, she became one of my closet friends (CollegeBFF).
-I of course had my fare share of broken hearts, and all nighters, and probably more than my share of tragedy …but that’s all part of growing up and learning about life on your own.
+That girl I met as I leaned out my window became one of my closest friends (CollegeBFF).
+Of course, I had my fare share of broken hearts, all-nighters, and probably more than my share of tragedy …but that’s all part of growing up and learning about life on your own.

-My sophomore year at UW, CollegeBFF and I moved into an apartment together, where we would live for the next two years.
+During my sophomore year at UW, CollegeBFF and I moved into an apartment together, where we would live for the next two years.
 I took a job working 60 hours a week, graveyard shift, at a gas station across the street from our apartment.
-I also had a full class load of 21 credit hours…I would go days without sleeping, and barely changed out of my Wyoming sweats and hoodies.
-I now know I was simply practicing for motherhood!
+I also had a full class load of 21 credit hours…I would go days without sleeping and barely changed out of my Wyoming sweats and hoodies.
+I now know I was practicing for motherhood!

-Despite my full work and school load, I made it to almost all of my classes, and nearly pulled off a 4.0.
+Despite my full work and school load, I made it to almost all of my classes and nearly pulled off a 4.0.
 I recall an incident during a class I shared with CollegeBFF.
-I was sitting there minding my own business listening to the professor lecture about Native Americans when she poked me in the side.
-“Hey, you keep falling asleep, you better stop!”
+I was sitting there minding my own business, listening to the professor lecture about Native Americans, when she poked me in the side.
+“Hey, you keep falling asleep.
+You better stop!”
 I looked at her indigently, “I am not!”
-She calmly pointed to my notebook where she had written several times, YOU ARE ASLEEP.
-I guess I should have had an extra Diet Pepsi that morning.
+She calmly pointed to my notebook, where she had written several times, YOU ARE ASLEEP.
+I should have had an extra Diet Pepsi that morning!

 Towards the end of my sophomore year I met a fun group of cowboys.
 They were innocent enough, always ready for a good time and a good drink.
 It was the easy kind of fun where no one had to be worried about getting hurt (too badly) and you knew you were safe.
 Because I was still 19, I never drank (really I didn’t drink until I was 21, you can ask College BFF) and I just went along for the ride.

 There was more beer and whiskey and even more cowboys.
-We met up with a particularly intoxicated friend of theirs who was more Origins of a Prairie Wife Part 3 The cowboythan happy to dance with me.
-Apparently he worked road construction, and it was his first weekend off in over 6 weeks.
+We met up with a particularly intoxicated friend of theirs who was more than happy to dance with me.
+Apparently, he worked road construction, and it was his first weekend off in over 6 weeks.
 He wore a hideous neon orange Hawaiian shirt, his green eyes sparkled, and everyone there seemed to know him.
-We ended up piling him into the truck with us, and heading out to the local bar in town.
+We piled him into the truck with us and headed out to the local bar in town.
 I hopped the fence at the bar and met up with the guys, and we stayed until closing time.
-Before we headed back to Laramie we had to take our green eyed friend back home.
+Before we headed back to Laramie, we had to take our green-eyed friend back home.
 I sat in the middle of my buddy and his friend, singing along with the radio, thinking how truly fun my life was.
-We pulled up to a small house; once we determined it was indeed where his grandma lived, I gave him a hug and opened up his door.
+We pulled up to a small house; once we determined it was where his grandma lived, I hugged him and opened his door.

-The green eyed cowboy looked at me as he stumbled out of the truck and simply said, “I could marry a girl like you.”
+The green-eyed cowboy looked at me as he stumbled out of the truck and said, “I could marry a girl like you.”

 Read more of the story in Origins of a Prairie Wife: Part 4